 Now lets' make some awesome Alfredo sauce that you will come back to again and again making it your own each time...

-1 or 2 tablespoon nutrtional yeast, optional (I didn't use any)
+- 1 or 2 tablespoon nutritional yeast, optional (I didn't use any)

 Cut cauliflower into large florets and place in pot of boiling water.
 Cook for about 20 minutes, or until soft, drain.
 While Cauliflower is cooking, heat 1 tablespoon of olive oil in saute pan over medium to medium high heat, add shallots and cook until soft and lightly browned.